Hiking in the Kogelberg Biosphere

-Whether you live in the Kogelberg Biosphere Reserve, or are visiting for a while, you’re in for a hiking treat.
+Whether you live in the Kogelberg Biosphere, or are visiting for a while, you’re in for a hiking treat.

 There are many fantastic hiking trails to choose from, deep in the mountains or down at the coast.

 The Kogelberg Nature Reserve (the core of the Biosphere) is seen as lying at the heart of the Cape Floral Kingdom.
 That means that this region is incredibly rich in plant diversity, with 1 600 plant species occurring here, of which 150 are endemic.
 It also has 3 patches of relic indigenous forest.

 The Kogelberg Trail (24 km, 7-8 hours) is graded moderate and takes you through the heart of the reserve.

 The Hangklip Trail (7 km, 4 hours) starts at Pringle Bay and provides a beautiful view of the False Bay coast and mountain peaks.

 On your way to the Kogelberg Nature Reserve, be sure to visit Stony Point Penguin colony at Betty’s Bay, home to the endangered African penguin.
 Contact the Kogelberg Nature Reserve for more information and to obtain a hiking permit.